 Multi-Generational Australian Labradoodles are created after at least 6 generations.

 To qualify as a purebred Multi-Generational Australian Labradoodle (Multi-gen) or Purebred Australian Labradoodle: The offspring of 5 or more consecutive breedings of a Multi-gen Australian Labradoodle (or Purebred Australian Labradoodle) to a Multi-gen Australian Labradoodle.

-We chose to breed the Multi-Generational Australian Labradoodle for our breeding program since from the multiple types, this breed offers the most consistent coat and appearance, is the least likely to shed and offers the most dependable sizing.
+Multi-Generational Australian Labradoodle offers the most consistent coat and appearance, is the least likely to shed, and offers the most dependable sizing.

 F1 (first generation): 50% Poodle and 50% Labrador